frzhen/typescript-web-framework/README.md

 - mega-user: one class with all the methods:
     - mega-user-JSON-server: this is where we added on JSON server and use axios to persist data in db.json.
 - composition-refactor: refactor using composition pattern
-- reusable: refactor to not limited to User class
+- reusable-inheritance: refactor to not limited to User class

 ### Structure